kimfetti/kimfetti.github.io/_drafts/2019-12-20-down-and-up.md

 On a recent vacation my husband and I happened upon an entertainment shop that was well stocked with board games, dice, playing cards, etc.  We quickly found an item that both of us, absolute nerds that we are, deemed an essential purchase: a book by Boris A. Kordemsky called [The Moscow Puzzles: 359 Mathematical Recreations](https://www.amazon.com/Moscow-Puzzles-Mathematical-Recreations-Recreational/dp/0486270785/).
 No, we didn't spend our entire vacation solving all 359, but we did bring the book home with us and have continued working through them--often over a glass of wine in the evenings.

 One puzzle in particular recently caught my attention for several reasons.
-I'll come back to those reasons in a bit, but for now, the problem goes like this:
+I'll come back to those reasons in a bit, but for now, this problem called "Down and Up" goes like this:

 > Suppose you have two pencils pressed together and held vertically.
 One inch of the pencil on the left, measuring from its lower end, is smeared with paint.
 The right pencil is held steady while you slide the left pencil down 1 inch, continuing to press the two pencils together.
 You then move the left pencil back up and return it to its former position, all while keeping the two pencils touching.
 You continue these actions until you have moved the left pencil down and up 5 times each.
 Assume the paint does not dry or run out during this process.  <b>How many inches of each pencil are smeared with paint after your tenth and final movement?</b>